 Now that we’ve covered some of the basics of the online search process for nurse practitioner jobs, and what to do once you’ve applied, what would be most helpful for you next?
 Between our wonderful TRRx team and all of our friends and partners, there is a world of wisdom to share, and we’re all eager to keep the conversation going.

 If you’re looking for more immediate support and guidance as you navigate life as a new nurse practitioner, download my free Nurse Practitioner Graduation Survival Guide.
-This free .pdf download includes a timeline of when to apply for nurse practitioner jobs and the basics of all the licenses and certifications you’ll need before you can work!
+This free .pdf download includes a timeline of when to apply for nurse practitioner jobs online and offline, plus the basics of all the licenses and certifications you’ll need before you can work!

 In the meantime, remember I’m always rooting for you.